 The Te Ara Whakatipu hīkoi starts on Sunday 1 October, 6pm, at Te Kōawa Tūroa o Takitimu, 3023 Blackmount-Redcliff Rd, Blackmount, Manapōuri.
 Te Kōawa is an outdoor education centre, located 30 minutes from Te Anau, or 2 hours from Queenstown/Invercargill.

-Rangatahi/whānau must be able to (a) organise transport to the hīkoi start point, near Manapōuri, or (b) contribute $100 towards the minivan which will be driving Ōtautahi to Manapōuri return.
-There is a section on the application form where you can state your preferred option, and details below on payment (if you decide the minivan is the best option).
+Rangatahi/whānau need to either organise their own transport to the hīkoi start point, near Manapōuri, or travel with the group in a minivan which will be driving Ōtautahi to Manapōuri return.
+There is a section on the application form where you can state your preferred option.

 Those organising their own transport to Manapōuri will need to ensure they arrive at the destination between 5.30pm and 6pm (Sunday 1st October).
 Whānau are welcome to stay and join us for the mihi whakatau.
 If this is your preferred option, please indicate the number of whānau members in your ope so that our ringawera can prepare.

 Those organising to travel in the minivan to Manapōuri will need to be at the pickup point between 7.30am and 7.50am on Sunday 1 October at the latest.
 The pickup point is the Te Runanga o Ngāi Tahu office, 15 Show Place, Addington, Christchurch.

 Likewise, those in the minivan can be collected from the above address at approximately 7.30pm, Saturday 7th October.

 If you would like to book a seat in the minivan, please indicate this on your application form.
-If you/your rangatahi application is successful, we will confirm their placement and then await your contribution.
-Contributions can be made via direct debit (details below).
-When the payment is made, please send proof of payment (i.e. a screen shot of confirmed direct debit) to: email@example.com
+If you/your rangatahi application is successful, we will confirm your placement and then await your koha contribution.

-To apply, please complete our enrolment form and send/email it to us before Monday 15th August.
-This enrolment form needs to be completed by the parent/caregiver and rangatahi.
+To apply, please complete our enrolment form and send/email it to us before Monday 14 August.
+This enrolment form needs to be completed by the parent/caregiver AND rangatahi.

 Please also note that, due to the remote location of this programme, we will do a 20 minute phone kōrero/interview/health check.
 You can use your application form to write your preferred day/time for this kōrero.